grotaclas/PyHelpersForPDXWikis/README.md

 Age of Wonders 4 has the same files as vic3 in its aow4 folder.
 Instead of rakaly, it reads json files with a data dump.

+#### cs2

+Cities Skylines II files are parsed with the help of UnityPy

 # Installation

 Clone this repository or download it as a zip from https://github.com/grotaclas/PyHelpersForPDXWikis.
 Then fulfill